-69. The tester responded to an advertisement for an iPhone 12 'giveaway' which implied that the iPhone was being given away for free.
-However, the tester was then directed to a subscription service landing page.
-The subscription acquisition flow utilised a banner for an iPhone giveaway as a free promotion which appeared to be an existing prize and the landing page also appeared to be linked to said iPhone giveaway.
+67. The tester responded to an advertisement for free gift cards which implied that the iPhone on the landing page was being given away for free and not a subscription service.
 The Member's landing page had the text "Congratulations!" above the iPhone image with a big red bow, which implied that the consumer has won something and that they merely needed to click on the button in red "Get it now" to redeem their prize.
-The pricing information for the Member's service was also displayed below this red button, in substantially smaller light grey font against a white background which would mislead the consumer into believing that the iPhone giveaway was a free promotion in contravention of clause 15.4 of the WASPA Code of Conduct.
-It was not clear from the misleading subscription flow, or the landing page that was closely linked to such free iPhone giveaway, that the giveaway was in fact promotional, and that the benefit would only apply to the consumer once he/she had subscribed to the service.
+The pricing information for the Member's service was also displayed below this red button, in a substantially smaller light font against a white background which would mislead the consumer into believing that the iPhone giveaway was a free promotion in contravention of clause 15.4 of the WASPA Code of Conduct.
+It was not clear from the misleading subscription flow, or the landing page that was closely linked to such free giveaway, that the giveaway was in fact promotional, and that the benefit would only apply to the consumer once he/she had subscribed to the service.
 Therefore, the Member has breached clauses 15.4 and 15.5 of the WASPA Code of Conduct.